mrfarhanakram/FAPEX/README.md

 [**Video Tutorial**](https://youtu.be/zzgZ1enBkxI)

 #### Assumptions
-1. Works only for Clissic and Interactive Reports
+1. Works only for Classic and Interactive Reports
 2. In case of pagination, FAPAX will work only for current Page